suchet-yadav/cointegration-statistical-arbitrage-engine/README.md

 This project implements a **statistical arbitrage (StatArb) strategy** based on **cointegration-driven pairs trading**, designed to exploit temporary mispricings between related financial instruments.

-Statistical arbitrage strategies rely on **mean-reversion signals** derived from statistical relationships between assets :contentReference[oaicite:0]{index=0}.
+Statistical arbitrage strategies rely on **mean-reversion signals** derived from statistical relationships between assets.
-Cointegration ensures that selected asset pairs maintain a **long-term equilibrium relationship**, even if they diverge in the short term :contentReference[oaicite:1]{index=1}.
+Cointegration ensures that selected asset pairs maintain a **long-term equilibrium relationship**, even if they diverge in the short term.

 The system identifies such deviations and generates trading signals assuming the spread will revert to its mean.